Summer Reading

 Family Book Walk

-On June 14, July 12, and August 2 from 10 am – 2 pm, enjoy a friendly open-air stroll, exercising both mind and body on our Family Book Walk!
+On June 27, July 11, and August 1 from 10 am – 12 pm, enjoy a friendly open-air stroll, exercising both mind and body on our Family Book Walk!
 Each stop on the path displays the next page or two with additional information to consider, an activity, or questions for discussion.
-First up: Dog’s Colorful Day by Emma Dodd!
+First up: I Went Walking by Sue Williams!

 Children’s Activities and Events